 As part of the Community Learning Disability Service in Hertfordshire, the Health Liaison Team employs a Creative Practitioner.
-Our Creative Practitioner uses creative arts to communicate and teach key health messages to people with a learning disability and their carers.
+Our Creative Practitioner uses creative arts to communicate and teach key health messages to people with a learning disability and the people that support them.
 The people in this group form The Purple All Stars.
 They are supported by the Creative Practitioner to perform and share health messages through plays, song, and dance.
-Click here The purple all stars to view all of videos performed by our Purple All Stars!
+Click here The purple all stars to view all of videos performed by